I'm Ali, I make things.

 I've had some incredible project opportunities-- designing for Paper Rebel and American Greetings made it possible to purchase my work at Target, sent holiday cards with my lettering through Tiny Prints and Shutterfly, I've worn clothing with my lettering on it thanks to NBA player Kyle Korver, To Write Love on Her Arms, and numerous other bands, brands churches and organizations.
 My murals have been seen on the walls of places like Ace Rivington, Impact Hub, and The Liddy- a women's vocational training center in Rwanda.
 My letters have been made very BIG at music festivals like Bonnaroo thanks to Kohler, made into temporary tattoos and tshirts thanks to Warner Brothers, accompanied some of the first records sent out with Vinyl Me, Please, and I've even been asked to partner with the Pope.

-At the end of the day, I love what I do.
-It's not always easy, but I'll never get over that I get to jump in and be a small part of some really incredible projects with people who are changing our world.
+I love what I do; I get to be a small part of some really incredible projects with people who are changing our world.

 If you still want to hear me speak or see more of my letters, keep in touch via my Instagram: @alimakesthings